 If you are thinking about leaving (or you feel you may be heading that way) and you would rather speak to someone outside of your department, you can speak to a member of the Transitions team.

 You can talk to them about whatever is going on and they can give you an overview of support available.
 If you choose to stay, they can also help you manage things until you are back on track.
-Whatever you decide your next steps are, the team will support you to ensure that they are positive ones.Book an appointment
+Whatever you decide your next steps are, the team will support you to ensure that they are positive ones.Book an initial appointment Book a follow-up appointment

 Or contact us:

 You can access support directly from Student Services through the Catalyst Helpdesk.

 During term-time, Catalyst is open 24/7 but team drop-in times will vary.
 Please check the Student Services website for up to date information.

 - Help with making friends and feeling involved in uni life.

 - Support with any health issue (mental or physical).

 - Careers and job-hunting advice.

 Click to view a brief overview of support available.